 - 1. No fee will be charged for any activity for which there is a sign up and fee if the minimum participant number needed to assure the class has been reached. - 2.
 For events with a direct cost (such as meal or bus ticket) the employee shall pay the actual cost to the YWCA. - 3.
-Full-time employees may enroll their children in the YWCA Early Childhood Education Centers with a discount of 50%.
-Part-time employees may enroll their children in the YWCA Early Childhood Education Centers with a discount of 25%.
+All YWCA Duluth employees are eligible to enroll their children in the Early Childhood Education Center at a discount of 50%.